 A Tiny Creekside Beach in Rogers Creek Nature Park

-I like thinking about geological pressures.
-There was a spot to do that that was very scenic in the Rogers Creek Trail System.
-I did not like the trail at this point in the park as it was narrow and overgrown.
+I like thinking about geological pressures, and there was a scenic spot to do that that.
+I did not like the trail at this point in the park, as it was narrow and overgrown.
 However, I came to a point where it appeared that a creek or perhaps an ancient river had carved away at a cliff.
 The water was very clean and clear at this point in the park.

-I admit, that I felt like I was being watched when I was in this area.
+I admit that I felt like I was being watched while in this area.
 However, on this nature trail in Port Alberni, I did not have any kind of bear sighting.
-My experience was a little different when I went out to the Fossli Trail but that's for another article.
+My experience was a little different when I went out to the Fossli Trail, but that's for another article.

 Searching for the Hole in the Wall Attraction